ndreynolds/ndreynolds.github.com/posts/2019-01-27-terminal-apps-with-elixir.md

 `termbox.h` is only 320 lines, while `ncurses.h` is 2094 lines.
 While that also
-means it's missing some features, I figured a minimal API would be easier to build on top of, as I didn't want to spend so much time working in C, and was more interested in building abstrations in Elixir.
+means it's missing some features, I figured a minimal API would be easier to build on top of, as I didn't want to spend so much time working in C, and was more interested in building abstractions in Elixir.

 So the next step was figuring out how to use it from Elixir.
 To do that, I created a library called [ex_termbox][12] that provides bindings to the termbox